andrewmoise/grits/README.md

 ## Contributing

-If you're interested in trying out running a node once it gets to that point, you can star the repo and I'll send an update, or you can reach me on Mastodon at mose@hachyderm.io.
-In the meantime feel free to check out the code (although, again, it's still super rough -- the `dev` branch is where the active refactoring is happening) and let me know what you think of the concept or the implementation.
+If you're interested in trying out running a node once it gets to that point, you can star the repo and I'll send an update, or just send me a note here.
+In the meantime feel free to check out the code (although, again, it's still super rough) and let me know what you think of the concept or the implementation.

 ## Enjoy!